nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-04-creating-a-backup-in-team-foundation-server-2010-using-the-power-tools/index.md

 ---
 title: Creating a backup in Team Foundation Server 2010 using the Power Tools
 date: 2011-11-04
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "4025"
 layout: blog
 resourceType: blog
 slug: creating-a-backup-in-team-foundation-server-2010-using-the-power-tools
 aliases:
   - /blog/creating-a-backup-in-team-foundation-server-2010-using-the-power-tools
 tags:
   - nwcadence
   - tf254027
   - tfs
   - tfs2010
   - tools
   - webcast-2
 ---

 Over the last few years the product team has been putting their finishing touches on a backup module for the Team Foundation Server Administration Console.
 Why you might ask do you need another way to backup?
 Surely you can just backup the bits?